 An Ayurvedic cleanse is based on panchakarma practices that date back to more than 3000 years ago.
 Panchakarma means five therapies.
 This form of cleansing gently detoxify the body in a natural, sustainable way.

 The main components of the cleanse:

 Hot water or herbal tea throughout the day

 Ayurvedic cleanses can begin to boost your metabolism.
 When you eat easily digestible foods, as they are in kitchari, you gently feed your body’s digestive fire.
 This, over time, speeds the metabolism.
 Spices like cumin, coriander, clove, fennel, black pepper and ginger help in supporting a well-balanced metabolism and gut.

 Our Detox Veda elixir contains over 122 ingredients, including MSM, shilajit, the amino acid L-Glutathione, called the “master antioxidant”, and I-Sabi™, which provides a full spectrum of ITCs (icothioscyanates) that support the immune system and detoxifies the liver.
 This elixir provides you with an amplified detoxification therapy and should be taken at night after dinner to support the natural timing of the body’s natural detoxification.

 Ayurvedic Cleansing Effects

-The Ayurvedic cleanse has a lot of benefits:
+The traditional Ayurvedic cleanse has a lot of benefits: